-Walmart continues its’ aggressive acquisition strategy with PillPack, as part of their omni-channel transformation and new healthcare focus.
+Walmart continues its’ aggressive acquisition strategy with PillPack, as part of its omnichannel transformation and new healthcare focus.
 Walmart is additionally rumored to be looking at an acquisition of $37B insurance giant Humana.

-Walmart started in pharmacy as early as the 1970’s.
+Walmart started in pharmacy as early as the 1970s.
 More recently, Walmart shook things up 12 years ago in 2006 with a $4 prescription program that covered nearly 300 generic drugs.
-Since then, Walmart has continued to expand their pharmacy capabilities and volume as well as partnerships, including compliance packaging.
+Since then, Walmart has continued to expand its pharmacy capabilities and volume as well as partnerships, including compliance packaging.

 PillPack and other compliance packaging has proven to be extremely effective in helping consumers take their medication as prescribed.
 Compliance packaging has the day and time clearly labeled for each dose – no need to try and remember the last dose taken.
 Better adherence leads to better results; more volume for pharmacies is just icing on the cake.

 Compliance packaging also leads to a more satisfied customer.
 Walmart’s e-commerce push is focused on a demographic with a higher socioeconomic status; an aesthetically pleasing and convenient prescription is right in line with that focus.